-The target setting procedure (specified in paragraph 7. of Annex B4) shall be prohibited when the derived run-in factor is developed according to the paragraph 1.5.2. of Appendix 3.
-In this case, the same dynamometer setting values shall be applied as during type approval.
+<Justification> text doesn't reflect "original intention" which allow assinged run-in factor when DPA method is adopted

 1.2.
 The applicable test cycle is the same used for the type approval of the interpolation family to which the vehicle belongs.

-1.3.
-The preconditioning test shall be carried out according to the provisions of paragraph 2.6. of Annex B6, or of Appendix 4 to Annex B8, as applicable.
+2. Verification of CoP on criteria emission for pure ICE vehicles, NOVC-HEVs and OVC-HEVs

-1.4.
-The criteria emissions test results shall be determined according to: Step 9 of Table A7/1 of Annex B7 for pure ICE vehicles; Step 8 of Table A8/5 of Annex B8 for NOVC-HEVs and charge-sustaining condition of OVC-HEVs; and Step 6 of Table A8/8 of Annex B8 for the charge-depleting condition of OVC-HEVs.
-Conformity against the applicable criteria emissions limits shall be checked using the pass/fail criteria specified in paragraph 6.3.10. of this Regulation.
+The criteria emissions test results shall be determined according to:

+a) Step 5 of Table A7/1 of Annex B7 for pure ICE vehicles;

+b) Step 5 of Table A8/5 of Annex B8 for NOVC-HEVs and charge-sustaining condition of OVC-HEVs;

+c) Step 6 of Table A8/8 of Annex B8 for the charge-depleting condition of OVC-HEVs

+and, if available, applying a run-in factor and/or test cell correction as defined in paragraph 8.2.4. of this Regulation.

 For Level 1B only

-The criteria emissions of each applicable test cycle during the charge-depleting test for OVC-HEV shall comply with the limits defined in Table 1B in paragraph 6.3.10. of this Regulation, but shall not be checked against the pass/fail criteria.
+The criteria emissions of each applicable test cycle during the charge-depleting test for OVC-HEV shall comply with the limits defined in Table 1B in paragraph 6.3.10. of this Regulation, but shall not be checked against the pass/fail criteria as defined Appendix 2 of this Regulation.

+<Justification> refer incorrect steps, miss to apply run-in factor including test lab correction

-2. Verification of CoP on CO2 emissions/ fuel efficiency of pure ICE vehicles
+3. Verification of CoP on CO2 emissions/ fuel efficiency of pure ICE vehicles

-2.1.
-The vehicle shall be tested according to the Type 1 test procedure described in Annex B6.

-2.2.
 For Level 1A:

-The CO2 emission MCO2,c,6 shall be determined according to step 6 of Table A7/1 of Annex B7.
+The CO2 emission shall be determined according to step 5 of Table A7/1 of Annex B7 and, if available, applying a run-in factor in paragraph 8.2.4. of this Regulation.

 For Level 1B:

-The fuel efficiency FEc,5 shall be determined according to step 5 of Table A7/1 of Annex B7.

-2.3.
-For Level 1A:

-The conformity of production with regard to CO2 emissions shall be verified on the basis of the values for the tested vehicle as described in paragraph 2.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Regulation.

-For Level 1B:

-The conformity of production with regard to fuel efficiency shall be verified on the basis of the values for the tested vehicle as described in paragraph 1.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Regulation.
+The fuel efficiency shall be determined according to step 5 of Table A7/1 of Annex B7 and, if available, applying a run-in factor and/or test cell correction as defined in paragraph 8.2.4. of this Regulation.

-2.3.1.
-CO2 emission values for CoP / Fuel efficiency values for CoP

-For Level 1A:

-In the case the interpolation method is not applied, the CO2 emission value MCO2,c,7 according to step 7 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the CO2 emission value MCO2,c,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-For Level 1B:

-In the case the interpolation method is not applied, the fuel efficiency value FEc,8 according to step 8 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the fuel efficiency value FEc,ind for the individual vehicle according to step 10 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.
+<Justification> refer incorrect steps, avoid confusion to derive test results during COP (reference value are moved to Appendix 2)

-3. Verification of CoP on CO2 emissions/ fuel efficiency of NOVC-HEVs
+4. Verification of CoP on CO2 emissions/ fuel efficiency of NOVC-HEVs and OVC-HEVs charge-sustaining condition